openframeworks/ofBook/project_eva/chapter.md

 ## Ideation and Prototyping

 *Choreographies for Humans and Stars* is inspired by space as the great unknown.
 We felt that our role could be to bring a physical experience that would help the planetarium visitors to not only understand but also feel what space is about.
-One of our early inspiration was the opening scene of the Béla Tarr's movie "*Werckmeister Harmonies*", where a party ends in dancing a solar system waltz with the Earth and the Moon turning around an eclipsing Sun.
+One of our early inspirations was the opening scene of the Béla Tarr's movie "*Werckmeister Harmonies*", where a party ends in dancing a solar system waltz with the Earth and the Moon turning around an eclipsing Sun.

 Very early in the process we started collaborating with a choreographer and together we explored how participants could use their bodies in ways that mimic celestial dynamics.
 In a choreography-driven narrative each scene would represent a recognizable space phenomena, instigating a journey from spinning like revolving planets, to lining up to cause an eclipse.